Ask the Doctor

 *The meeting includes preliminary (unpublished) data to provide objective information.
 Plans are underway for checking all analyses and completion of peer reviewed publications to be submitted in 2013.
 Therefore, materials are shared with the following conditions:

-NKF's signature early detection screening program, the Kidney Early Evaluation Program (KEEP®), offers free screenings in cities around the country to anyone at risk for kidney disease--those with high blood pressure, diabetes or a family history of kidney disease.
+NKF's signature early detection screening program, the Kidney Early Evaluation Program (KEEP®), offers free screenings in cities around the country to anyone at risk for kidney disease--those with high blood pressure, diabetes or a family history of kidney failure.
 It is the nation's largest and most successful chronic disease screening program and has touched the lives of nearly a quarter of a million Americans since its inception.
 KEEP screens kidney function through a variety of tests, including blood, blood pressure and urine.

 Everyone screened is entered into the KEEP database of over 170,000 at- risk individuals and test results are studied and analyzed to help doctors find ways to improve outcomes and better treat kidney disease in specific populations.